JinIgarashi/qgis_routing_example_for_water/readme.md

 # Instructions for calculating water access area and meter reading route by QGIS3
+I created some customized modeler of QGIS3 for calculating water access area and meter reading route by using QGIS routing functions.
+The some data inside geopackage belong to WASAC, Ltd. in Rwanda.

 ## Extract ZIP file of Geopackage under project folder.